Retropikzel/foreign-c/README.md

                                    (additiona-paths ("."))))))

 #### Notes

 - Do not cond-expand inside the arguments, that might lead to problems on some implementations.
+- Do not store options in variables, that might lead to problems on some implementations.
 - Do pass the headers using quote
     - As '(... and not (list...